Tap targets are not sized appropriately

 How to fix your tap targets

-Step 1: Increase the size of tap targets that are too small.
+Option 1: Increase the size of tap targets that are too small.
 Tap targets that are 48 px by 48 px never fail the audit.
 If you have elements that shouldn't appear any bigger (for example, icons), try increasing the

-Step 2: Increase the spacing between tap targets that are too close together using properties like
+Option 2: Increase the spacing between tap targets that are too close together using properties like

 - Accessible tap targets: more information on how to ensure your tap targets are accessible by all users.